cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 #.
 Stop all Flows, Services, and other Programs in all your applications.

 #.
-Stop CDAP services
+Stop CDAP services.

 #.
 Ensure your installed version of the CSD matches the target version of CDAP.
 For example, CSD version 3.0.* is compatible
    with CDAP version 3.0.*.
 Download the latest version of the CSD `here <http://cask.co/resources/#cdap-integrations>`__.

 #.
-Use the Cloudera Manager UI to download, distribute, and activate the parcel on all cluster hosts
+Use the Cloudera Manager UI to download, distribute, and activate the parcel on all cluster hosts.

 #.
 Before starting services, run the Upgrade Tool to update any necessary CDAP table definitions.
 From the CDAP Service page,
-   select "Run CDAP Upgrade Tool" from the Actions menu
+   select "Run CDAP Upgrade Tool" from the Actions menu.

 #.
 Start the CDAP services.
 At this point it may be necessary to correct for any changes in the CSD.
 For example, if new CDAP services
    were added or removed, you must add or remove role instances as necessary.
 When upgrading from 2.8.0 to 3.0.0, the CDAP Web-App role has